Ransomware in critical infrastructure has been saved

 Ten questions and actions to tackle this major threat

 Critical infrastructure assets are high value targets for state-based cyber espionage and asymmetric warfare, and increasingly, active ransomware criminal groups.
 Aided by rapid digitisation, 2020 was characterised by a significant increase in cyber-criminal activity, in particular ransomware attacks.

-Research indicates a seven-fold rise in ransomware attacks over the first half of 2020.
+The capability for severe and widespread disruption is quite clear.
 Indeed, all our essential services are increasingly at risk, as a successful cyber attack on critical infrastructure can:

 - disrupt operations and the supply of electricity, oil, gas, water, waste management, and transport

 - further threaten the safety of workers and citizens as dependent services, including emergency services and health facilities, suffer shortages or are compromised as collateral damage

 - impact revenue, result in reputational damage, and lead to litigation or regulatory consequences to the service outage